Yamini2001/DSA-Questions/README.md

 194.  **TakingMaximumEnergy.java**:  Return the maximum possible energy you can gain.
 195.  **MaximumTotalSpellCasting.java**: Return the maximum possible total damage that a magician can cast.
 196.  **SumOfArrayProduct.java**: Return the sum of the array products for all valid magical sequences.
+197.  **ResultantArrayAfterRemovingAnagrams.java**: Return words after performing all operations.
+It can be shown that selecting the indices for each operation in any arbitrary order will lead to the same result.
+198.